-If you’re not sure which oils to buy these days, and which to skip, you’re definitely not alone.
-The world of cooking oils can be really confusing — with all the talk about different methods for “pressing” the oils, ideal cooking temperatures, various smoke points and so on.
+If you’re not sure which oils to buy these days and which to skip, you’re definitely not alone.
+The world of cooking oils can be really confusing — with all the talk about different methods for “pressing” the oils, ideal cooking temperatures, various smoke points and so on — and grapeseed oil doesn’t make this issue any clearer.

 What Is Grapeseed Oil?

-Grapeseed oil is a cooking oil that’s made by pressing the seeds of grapes.
+Grapeseed oil is made by pressing grape (Vitis vinifera L.) seeds.
 What you might not know is that it’s usually a leftover byproduct of winemaking.

 After wine is made, by pressing the juice from grapes and leaving the seeds behind, oils are extracted from the crushed seeds.
-It might seem odd that oil is held within the seed of a fruit, but in fact, a small amount of some type of fat is found inside just about every seed, even seeds of fruits and vegetables.
+It might seem odd that oil is held within a fruit, but in fact, a small amount of some type of fat is found inside just about every seed, even those of fruits and vegetables.

 According to the USDA, one tablespoon of grapeseed oil has about: